-A relatively new methodology called health promotion has slowly gained momentum toward becoming the new de facto philosophy among family nurse practitioners.
-This trend has emerged from the desire to unify ideals that comprise community engagement; community, versus individual or group, provider focus; and patient management caregiving practices.
+A relatively new methodology called health promotion has slowly gained momentum toward becoming the new de facto philosophy among family nurse practitioner job outlook.
+This trend has emerged from the desire to unify ideals that comprise the role of nurse practitioners in the community; community, versus individual or group, provider focus; and patient management caregiving practices.

 Most practicing nurses have not adopted this new ideology.
 However, many influencers in the medical field have lobbied for health promotion at the academic level.